deefour/transformer/README.md

  - A tranformer accepts a single array of data during instantiation.
  - Attributes on the input source can be cast into specific types.
  - A method can be created for each attribute to define a transformation of it's raw value.
+ - Methods can be created to provide additional, custom attributes.
  - The input source on the transformer is immutable.
  - The transformer can be queried to retrieve "transformed" versions of individual attributes from the source data or the entire data set.